yum13241/xbox-oc-kmod/README.md

 ## Building

-Use `make` to build gcadapter_oc.ko and `sudo insmod wmo_oc.ko` to load the module into the running kernel.
+Use `make` to build wmo_oc.ko and `sudo insmod wmo_oc.ko` to load the module into the running kernel.

 If you want to unload the module (revert the increased polling rate) use `sudo rmmod wmo_oc.ko`.
 You can also use `make clean` to clean up any files created by `make`.